AlphaXOkami/Programming-Journal-2/README.md

 In the script, I wanted to make sure that the player has some form of dash, so I'm just asking the script to let the player dash when the player presses shift.

+  ## Adding new hazards

+    Seeing as this was a game that requires the player to finish the level as fast as they can, I included some extra obstacles like moving walls, so that when you hit them, they'll cause the player to fall.
+Making them start again.
+I made it so the player could maybe use these to elevate themselves if they use their jumps right or they get hit, causing them to start again.
+The initial problems I had with these were that